flowtoolz/Flowlist/Service/video_narration_texts.md

     * Your hands never have to leave the keyboard for anything.
     * and The interface is super clean
     * With the overview to the left and details to the right, you focus on the list in the middle.
-    * Chose the scope of your focus by going deeper into details or back to a higher level.
+    * Change the scope of your focus by going deeper into details or back to a higher level.
-    * Work in fullscreen Or switch to monotasking mode (animation montage)
+    * Work in fullscreen or switch to monotasking mode (animation montage)
 * I've been using Flowlist daily for a year now, and it has changed my life
-* So I have many great things planned, like a shortcut for adding items when using other apps, a synchronized iOS app, and independent filters for keywords, tags, colors and due dates.
+* So I have many great things planned, like a shortcut for adding items when using other apps, a synchronized iOS app, as well as independent filters for keywords, tags, colors and due dates.
 * Flowlist is now available on the Mac AppStore.
 * Use it for free with up to 100 items, ...
-* Or, support further development and unlock the full version for less than 10 dollars.
-No subscription required.
+* Or, support further development and unlock the full version.
+* No subscription required.
+* I even offer an introductory price over the whole summer.
-* Of course, I'll have to adjust the price when adding features, but I reward those who get onboard early.
+* Of course, I'll have to adjust the price when adding features, but I also reward those who get onboard early.
 * Once you have the full version, you get all new features as free updates.
 * Sounds fair?
 Go to flowlistapp.com and start organizing your thoughts and your life today!